6 Creative ideas for a high impact Twitter campaign

 This campaign drove 3.4 million Twitter impressions and worked particularly well because it tied in with Paypal’s existing 'treat yourself' slogan.

-Lesson: Look for creative means to align popular holidays with your brand message.
+Lesson: Look for creative ways to align your brand message with popular holidays.

 Idea 6: Incorporate fan responses directly into promotional materials